ldv-klever/cif/README.md

     make STAGE1_CXXFLAGS="-g -O0" all-stage1

-You can use option +-jN+ for +make+ to essentially speed up building, but it can cause failures (just invoke the command several times to overcome this):
+You can use option _-jN_ for _make_ to essentially speed up building, but it can cause failures (just invoke the command several times to overcome this):

     make -j16 STAGE1_CXXFLAGS="-g -O0" all-stage1